dagu-org/dagu/README.md

 ### Where is the history data stored?

-DAGU's DAG execution history data is stored in json files in the path of the `DAGU__DATA` environment variable.
-However the extension is `*.dat`
+DAGU's DAG execution history data is stored in plain json files in the path of the `DAGU__DATA` environment variable with extension `*.dat`.

 The default location is `$HOME/.dagu/data`.